 The Dark Side of Dance Addiction

-Lovely and very teaching article that must be shared in the dance world, but moreover – taken into consideration! even for myself:)
+Lovely and very teaching article about the dance addition, that must be shared in the dance world, but moreover – taken into consideration! even for myself:)

 We’re even proud of it.
 We glorify flying to other continents to pursue our hobby.
 We see world-famous dancers with 2 or 3 full Facebook accounts full of fabulous people.
 We laugh about spending more time on dance-related activities than our day jobs.

 I’m one of them – and I’m happy to be.
 It has given me an international network of great friends.
 It has challenged me physically and mentally.
 It has given me a sense of purpose and discipline.
 I honestly can’t imagine my life without dance as a major focus.

 But, this wonderful addiction has a dark side.

 Social dance is a very social activity.
 But, there are dance addicts out there who are incredibly, profoundly lonely – especially in large scenes.

 Social dancing is somewhat like living in a city.
 You may be surrounded by people – but that doesn’t mean you know them.
 You can touch, interact with, and talk to people around you without actually engaging in a relationship.

 Some of the most die-hard dancers substitute dance for interpersonal connection.
 Sometimes it’s because they feel awkward in social contexts.
 The touch and physicality of social dance doubles as a substitute for potentially awkward conversations.
 Developing dance skills becomes a form of ‘social credibility’, with dance desirability replacing real friendship.

 Even worse, many new dance addicts end up losing touch with old friends as they become more ‘serious’ about dance.
 In addition to not developing strong connections with their fellow dancers, they let their old friendships deteriorate.

 Eventually, the dance addict realizes they don’t really know anyone – even if they’re one of the most sought-after dancers in the room.
 That can be an incredibly lonely realization.